Frequently Asked Questions

 What is Kambo?

 Kambo is a non-psychoactive traditional amazonian medicine used in ceremony that is derived from the Giant Monkey Frog (Also called Giant Green Leaf Frog), or Phyllomedusa bicolour.
 Kambo comes from the frog’s skin secretion and is carefully collected without harm to the frog.
 The secretion is applied through superficial burns made into the skin.
-The immediate effects bring on nausea, vomiting, diarrhea, sweating, lite-headedness and other symptoms, but afterwards users report amazing health improvements for a variety of conditions, both physical and spiritual.
-Kambo is used to address a large spectrum of physical and emotional issues.
+The immediate effects bring on nausea, vomiting, diarrhea, sweating, light-headedness and other symptoms for about 20 minutes, but afterwards users report amazing health improvements for a variety of conditions, both physical and spiritual.
+Kambo is used to address a large spectrum of physical and emotional issues both in traditional and modern day application.

 Where did Kambo come from?